USFWS/migbirdHIP/README.md

 In progress.

-### Installation
+## Installation

 ``` r
 library(devtools)
 install_github("USFWS/migbirdHarvestData", build_vignettes = TRUE)
 ```

-For a detailed how-to guide on using this package, please read the vignette titled *The migbirdHarvestData Workflow*.
-Once the migbirdHarvestData package is installed, you can view it by running:
+Once the migbirdHarvestData package is installed, you can find a detailed how-to guide in the workflow vignette by running:

 `vignette(topic = "migbirdHarvestData_workflow", package =
 "migbirdHarvestData")`

-### USFWS Disclaimer
+## USFWS Disclaimer

 The United States Fish and Wildlife Service (FWS) GitHub project code is provided on an “as is” basis and the user assumes responsibility for its